Doyle, Arthur Conan

 In 1912 he published "The Lost World", a novel about an expedition to an area in South America where prehistoric creatures still lived.
 The main character was professor Challenger, who returned in other fantasy stories by Doyle.

-In 1918 Doyle's son Kingsley died of pneumonia in Belgium after he had been seriously wounded at the BAttle of the Somme in 1916.
+In 1918 Doyle's son Kingsley died of pneumonia in Belgium after he had been seriously wounded at the Battle of the Somme in 1916.
 Doyle tried to contact his son's soul and he fell deeper and deeper under the spell of spiritualism.
 The death of his brother Innes Doyle (also of pneumonia) and his brother in law E.W.
 Hornung (in 1921) probably intensified his attempts to contact the death.
 In 1918 he published "A New Revelation", a book on spiritualism.
 In 1920 he sailed for Australia to promote spiritualism by means of public readings.

 In 1922 he continued his readings in the USA and there he continued a curious friendship with Harry Houdini, whom he had met in 1920.
 Houdini also studied spiritualism, but as a sceptic.
 Houdini had an enormous library and Doyle read the letters by D.D.
 Home and Ira Davenport that were in Houdini's possession.
 Things went wrong after a seance in 1922 in which Doyle believed that the spirit of Houdini's mother had been contacted by automatic writing with Jean as the medium.
 Houdini was there.
 In 1924 he started ridiculing his friend publicly and Doyle wrote to him bitterly that he had said quite different things at the home of the Doyles.
-In 1925 Houdini called Doyle a 'menace to mankind' in Symphathy Hall in Boston.
+In 1925 Houdini called Doyle a 'menace to mankind' in Sympathy Hall in Boston.
 But many people in the public agreed that Doyle might be mistaken and foolish to believe in several obvious frauds (like some pictures of fairies) but they believed that his intentions were good and he certainly didn't deserve such a treatment by a former friend.
 One person from the audience called: "I know one thing you can't do, Houdini, that Conan Doyle could!"
 An angry Houdini asked what this was and the man answered "Fill this hall twice!".
 Doyle had spoken before on spiritualism in the same hall.
 Houdini and Doyle didn't meet again until Houdini suddenly died in 1926.

 Doyle devoted the rest of his life to spiritualism, although in 1927 a last volume of Sherlock Holmes volumes appeared.
 In 1925 Doyle opened a Psychic Bookshop in Victoria Street, London and in 1926 he spoke to 5,000 people in the Royal Albert Hall.
 "The Edge of The Unknown" was published in 1930 and it was his last book.
 All his travelling had worn him out and in 1930 he died at home from heart failure.
 Everybody who had known him was convinced that a man with a very good heart was gone and a special train transported all the flowers on the day of his funeral.